 - Floral pins (optional)

 - Selection of sedum, sempervivum and echeveria plants in a variety of sizes and colors

-- Prepare the wreath by separating the front and back of the form and arranging your liner inside.
-Pack in a moist mixture of three parts potting soil to one part sand (added for drainage).
+Prepare the wreath by separating the front and back of the form and arranging your liner inside.
+Pack in a moist mixture of three parts potting soil to one part sand (the sand promotes good drainage).

 Secure the two wreath pieces back together and tuck in or cut away any extra bits of liner.
 Lay the wreath form flat on a table.
 Create holes for your succulents by piercing the liner with a knife or scissors and then use your fingers to push away the soil, making a small cavity for each plant.
 Carefully tuck the succulents into the cavities and use floral pins to secure the plants if needed.
 Continue planting, working your way around the wreath until it appears full and lush.